nyggus/easycheck/docs/compare_floats_doctest.rst

         ...
     easycheck.easycheck.NotCloseEnoughError: The two float numbers are not close enough.

-If you do not to see the message after the exception's name, provide an empty string as a message:
+If you do not want to see the message after the exception's name, provide an empty string as a message:

     >>> check_if_isclose(2.01, 2.02, abs_tol=0.005, message='')
     Traceback (most recent call last):